 John Corcoran: 00:00

 All right.
 Today we’re talking about how to go from being a worker in an industry to monetizing the expertise that you develop and building a business around it.
-My guest today is Kathy Widener.
+My guest today is Kathy Weidner.
 I’ll tell you more about her in a second, so stay tuned.

 Intro: 00:15